fluid-project/infusion/README.txt

         LICENSE.txt
         README.txt

-The deployment bundle also includes a war file suitable for deployment: fluid-components-0.6beta1.war
+The deployment bundle also includes a WAR file suitable for deployment in Java-based containers:
+	fluid-components-0.6beta1.war

 Source Code
 -----------